-Figure 20 displays the results for the Attract subgroup III: single sided deafness.
+Results for the Attract subgroup III: were single sided deafness.
 By definition, there was no response in SSD ears.
 The mean preoperative PTA_4 for the intact good ear was 5.83 dBHL (±8SD).
 No air bone gap was indicated in the audiograms.
 The postoperative mean bone conduction threshold in the sound field was 7.92 dBHL (±6.54) in the aided condition.